 This is a screening test that checks for possible physical problems with your baby.
 The test is offered to all women, but not everyone will choose to have it.
 If you choose not to have this scan your choice will be respected and you will be offered a later pregnancy management scan.

 This scan is a positive experience for most people, but not for everybody as unfortunately sometimes we find a problem with a baby’s development.
 Whilst this scan is good at detecting most serious problems, it cannot pick up all possible problems with the baby.
 For example, only about 60% of heart problems are found.
 The sonographer will have the screen in a position to give them the best view of the baby.
 The sonographer will need to concentrate during the scan but will explain the scan findings at the end.
 The length of the scan varies, but it can take up to 30 minutes depending on your baby’s position.

 Scans are not guaranteed to find all problems with a baby.
 If we do find a problem with the baby or if the scan findings are unclear, we will arrange for you to speak to a doctor and another scan may be arranged.
 This may be on a different day.
 In a small number of cases, babies are born with abnormalities that were not spotted on scan.
-Further information on what we can or can’t see on an ultrasound can be found here.
+The chances of what we can or can’t see on an ultrasound scan are found on page 34 of the booklet “Screening Tests for You and Your Baby”, which can be found here.

 As this is a medical examination, we will only look and try to see the sex of your baby if asked.
 We can never be 100% certain and this is not the priority of the scan.
 Checking the sex of your baby is not possible on some scans.